tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ```

 Pros:
-* If `dataset` has a different intepretation, for example it takes an argument instead of none, we get a adapting layer with a `DatasetFactory`.
+* If `dataset` has a different intepretation, for example it takes an argument instead of none, we get an adapting layer with a `DatasetFactory`.

 Cons:
 * This requires users to use an additional symbol.